mcohen01/node-quickbooks/README.md

 <a name="findCustomers" />
 #### findCustomers(criteria, callback)

-Finds all Customers in Quickbooks, optionally matching the specified criteria
+Finds all Customers in QuickBooks, optionally matching the specified criteria

 __Arguments__